 Finally, segmenting your members into different groups based on their actions or needs can provide them with a more personalized experience.

-People have come to expect messages to be personalized to them and their needs, and digital segmentation and automation allows you to deliver on that.
+People have come to expect messages to be personalized to them and their needs, and digital segmentation and automation allow you to deliver on that.

 You don’t want to consistently market products and services to them that aren’t relevant.
 This can lead to them feeling disconnected from your content, causing them to tune out your marketing messages.